Go to main content

 Urgent response needed: Addressing Mpox risks in Goma's displacement camps

 “Mpox cases have already been detected in every province of DR Congo.
-Only last week WHO registered over 300 new laboratory-tested cases and 1700 suspected cases.
+Only in one week in October WHO has registered 127 new laboratory-tested cases and 2162 suspected cases.
 Considering the limited testing capacity, there is reason to believe this figure may be higher,” says James Curtis, Executive Director of DRC Eastern Africa & Great Lakes.

 Mpox is an illness caused by the monkeypox virus.
 It is a viral infection that can spread between people, mainly through close contact (World Health Organization, 2024).